 files is controlled by UseStaticFiles

-method, so the code would look like:
+method, so the code would look like this:

 app.UseStaticFiles(new StaticFileOptions